Gabriela Pochinki: Television

 In Italy, she has performed on RAI 1 and 2 and on 5 Mediaset Channel.
 In Germany, she played Zerlina in Don Giovanni on ZDF Channel.
 She has performed at popular television shows and channels in Argentina.
 She has been interviewed by television hosts such as Mirtha Legrand, Susana Giménez, Marcelo Tinelli and Nicolás Repetto.
 At Tinnelli's show, she was a coach on the Singing Contest called "Bailando Por Un Sueño" ("Dancing For a Dream").

 Gabriela has appeared on television in Japan, Israel, the United States and Austria.

 Present

-During the last years, Gabriela has been on tour throughout Argentina with her show “Canciones de mi Vida”.
+During several years she has been on tour throughout Argentina with her show “Canciones de mi Vida”.
 In 2011 she also performed it abroad, in Uruguay, France, and Israel, among other places.

-On December 3, 2014 she was declared Distinguished Personality of Argentinean culture by the legislature of Buenos Aires.
+On December 3, 2014 she was declared Distinguished Personality of the Argentinean culture by the Legislature of Buenos Aires.
+She was also briefly part of the jury of an Argentine singing Reality show in America TV.

+Personal life

+On December 14, 2015, Pochinki gave birth to her first child, a boy named Jaim Carlos Benjamín.